 The ORNL As Low As Reasonably Achievable (ALARA) Program is based on the premise that individuals should not receive measurable radiation dose without a corresponding benefit.
-The ALARA Program is promoted by the Radiological Protection Program Review Board (RPPRB) and a staff of technical and support personnel from the NRPD.
+The ALARA Program is promoted by the RPPRB and a staff of technical and support personnel from the NRPD.
 Line management, with the support of NRPD and the ALARA Program, ensures that radiation exposures to the work force are ALARA and below ORNL administrative control levels.
-ALARA reviews of work and/or projects are detailed in Radiological Work: Preparing for Work.
-ALARA reviews of new/modified equipment and facilities is detailed in Radiological Design Requirements.
+ALARA reviews of work and/or projects are detailed in Radiological Work subject area.
+ALARA reviews of new/modified equipment and facilities are detailed in Radiological Design Requirements subject area.

 - A. The RPPRB is staffed by senior line managers who are responsible for the implementation of ALARA principles within their organizations.
-The board is responsible to and is chartered by the director of Environment, Safety, Health and Quality. - 1.
-The duties of the RPPRB include: - a. periodic evaluation of ORNL's radiological performance and recommendations to the the ESH&Q Director as appropriate; - b. approval of changes to the Laboratory Annual ALARA Control Level as necessary to reflect anticipated radiological operations and in accordance with the applicable elements of the ORNL Laboratory Agenda; - c. approval of requests to extend established individual annual ALARA Control Levels for personnel exposure; - d. review radiological trending information to identify adverse trends and make recommendations as necessary; - e. upon request, preview and critique work planning for activities that may result in significant personnel radiation exposure; - f. review of operations that resulted in significant unplanned personnel radiation exposure; - g. additional responsibilities may be assigned by the ESH&Q Director. - B. The Nuclear and Radiological Support Services (NRSS) group provides technical support for the ORNL ALARA Program.
-The NRSS assists the line organizations by reviewing radiological designs, work practices, engineering controls, technical work documents, and ALARA plans. - C. Line Management and supervisors of individuals doing radiological work or designing radiological facilities have the following responsibilities with regard to keeping exposures ALARA: - 1. establish operating practices that use dose-reduction measures; - 2. assure that employees are trained as required according to Radiation Safety Training and Administrative Access Control. - 3. keep informed as to the current dose status of each individual worker within the work group; - 4. maintain facilities in a safe radiological condition; - 5. alert individuals to unsafe radiological conditions; - 6. assure that required reviews of campaigns, operations, modifications, and new facilities are done; and - 7. respond to the requests of the RPPRB. - 8. periodically inspect radiological work areas and observe radiological work as part of the organization's self-assessment program, consistent with ALARA considerations, to identify problems such as inadequate posting and poor work practices; - 9. set division and task-specific ALARA goals and adopt radiological performance indicators; - D. Individuals who do radiological work have the following responsibilities with regard to keeping exposure ALARA: - 1. employ dose-minimizing work practices, consistent with training, postings, and instructions by supervision and radiation protection personnel; and - 2. report unsafe radiological conditions or practices promptly. - E. The division radiological control officer liaison, part of the NRPD technical staff, provides a point of contact between NRPD, the division radiological control officers (DRCOs), and the ORNL ALARA Program.
+The board is responsible to and is chartered by the director of Environment, Safety and Health.
+The duties of the RPPRB include the following: - 1.
+Submit periodic evaluation of ORNL's radiological performance and recommendations to the the ES&H director as appropriate. - Approve changes to the laboratory Annual ALARA Control Level as necessary to reflect anticipated radiological operations and in accordance with the applicable elements of the ORNL Laboratory Agenda.
+Approve requests to extend established individual annual ALARA Control Levels for personnel exposure.

+- Review radiological trending information to identify adverse trends and make recommendations as necessary. - Upon request, preview and critique work planning for activities that may result in significant personnel radiation exposure. - Review operations that resulted in significant unplanned personnel radiation exposure. - Additional responsibilities may be assigned by the ES&H director. - B. The Nuclear and Radiological Support Services (NRSS) group provides technical support for the ORNL ALARA Program.
+The NRSS assists the line organizations by reviewing radiological designs, work practices, engineering controls, technical work documents, and ALARA plans. - Line management and supervisors of individuals doing radiological work or designing radiological facilities have the following responsibilities with regard to keeping exposures ALARA:

+- Establish operating practices that use dose-reduction measures.
+Ensure that staff are trained as required per Radiological Area Controls subject area. - 3.
+Keep informed as to the current dose status of each individual worker within the work group. - 4.
+Maintain facilities in a safe radiological condition. - Alert individuals to unsafe radiological conditions. - Ensure that required reviews of campaigns, operations, modifications, and new facilities are done. - Respond to the requests of the RPPRB. - Periodically inspect radiological work areas and observe radiological work as part of the organization's self-assessment program, consistent with ALARA considerations, to identify problems such as inadequate posting and poor work practices. - D. Individuals who do radiological work have the following responsibilities with regard to keeping exposure ALARA: 1.
+Employ dose-minimizing work practices, consistent with training, postings, and instructions by supervision and radiation protection personnel.
+2. Report unsafe radiological conditions or practices promptly. - E. The division radiological control officer liaison, part of the NRPD technical staff, provides a point of contact between NRPD, the division radiological control officers (DRCOs), and the ORNL ALARA Program.